 Welcome to my web site, first created in 2002 and last upgraded in February 2014.
-It has generated a lot of contacts over the years, especially from those tracing their genealogy.
+It has generated a lot of contacts over the years, especially from those tracing their genealogy and also Gargunnock expatriates.

 I’m a native of Gargunnock, my ancestors, on the male side, having reached here from Balquhidder (McLaren Clan country) via Blairdrummond (just across the Forth valley) in the early 1800s and on the female side from Dundee via service in Meiklewood House in the late 1800s.
 I have a large collection of pictures, documents, stories etc, some of which I display here.

 Please contact me especially if you are a Gargunnock expatriate or descendant.
 I’m always glad to hear from you.
 Come back from time to time to view any developments.
 Now click on the tabs above and explore.

-The heading photo is a composite of some of the significant buildings and landmarks within the Parish Boundaries.
+The heading photo is a composite of significant buildings and landmarks within the Parish Boundaries.
 Each has its own story to tell and all are interesting.
 The tartan is modern McLaren.

 So where is Gargunnock?….

 Gargunnock sits on rising ground on the south side of the Forth valley (the Carse of Stirling) in Central Scotland, about six miles west of the City of Stirling and half a mile south of the A811 Stirling to Dumbarton Road.